dustinpfister/blog_posts/_posts/threejs-clock.md

 layout: post
 categories: three.js
 id: 877
-updated: 2022-04-19 08:44:48
+updated: 2022-04-19 08:46:33
-version: 1.16
+version: 1.17
 ---

-When it comes to making an animation loop in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) I have been using the built in [JavaScript Date class](/2019/02/14/js-javascript-date/) along with the request animation frame method.
+When it comes to making an animation loop in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) I have been using the built in [JavaScript Date class](/2019/02/14/js-javascript-date/) along with the [request animation frame method](/2018/03/13/js-request-animation-frame/).
 However thus far I can not say that I have been making use of the Built in [THREE.Clock](https://threejs.org/docs/#api/en/core/Clock) constructor.
 Turns out that there are still a whole lot of basic features that I have not got around to looking into with three.js when it comes to this constructor and why it might be a good idea to go with this in place of the way that I have been making animation loops thus far.

 So in this post I will be looking into the THREE.Clock constructor and also touching base on some client side javaScript features that are closely related to the class such as the [performance global](https://developer.mozilla.org/en-US/docs/Web/API/Performance) mainly the [now method](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) of that.

 <!-- more -->

-## 1 - THREE.Clock and what to know first
+## THREE.Clock and what to know first

 This is a post on using the THREE.Clock class in the javaScript library known as three.js.
 In this post I am also using a lot of other features of the library, and client side javaScript in general that I will not be getting into detail here.
 So I assume that you have at least some experience working with threejs, and client side javaScript, otherwise you might end up having a hard time gaining something of value from reading this.
 So in this section I will be mentioning some things that you might want to look into if you feel you need to take a step back.

-### 1.1 - There are some client side javaScript features you should be aware of.
+### There are some client side javaScript features you should be aware of.

 The use of the THREE.Clock class can be used with, or as a replacement for the built in javaScript Date object when it comes to setting up an animation loop with function.
 This kind of function is something that deserves a post on its own when it comes to how to go about making such a loop outside of threejs when it comes to native javaScript features.
 In fact I have wrote a few posts on this sort of thing when it comes to the use of the [setTimeout method](/2018/12/06/js-settimeout/), and [requestAnaimationFrame](/2018/03/13/js-request-animation-frame/) methods that are typically used to cerate main application update loops.

-### 1.2 - Version Numbers matter with threejs
+### Version Numbers matter with threejs

 WhenI first wrote this post I was using r127 of threejs, always be mindful of what version of threejs you are suing and what version the developer of a content piece like this was suing when looking at threejs examples on the open web.
 Threejs is a fast moving project in terms of development and code breaking changes are made to it often.

-## 2 - Basic loop example using THREE.Clock
+## 1 - Basic loop example using THREE.Clock

 To start out with the THREE.Clock class I made a basic example where I am using the THREE.Clock class as a way to replace the use of the javaScript Date constructor.
 When I make an animation loop I often have some kind of state object that will contain a property that contains a date object that is the time stamp at which the last time a frame tick was rendered.
 I then use that as a way to gage how much time has elapsed sense the last time the scene has rendered and then use that as a way to update objects by way of a per second value for everything.
 For example say I want to rotate a cube on the y axis at a rate of 45 degrees per second, I can take Math.PI divide by 180, multiply by 45, and then multiply by the number of seconds that have passed sense the last frame update to get a delta value in radians.